-“After hearing Lee speak the first time, I was really excited to get started on a project my students were truly passionate about,” Lindsay recalls.
-“I was inspired by the slides he presented in which young students reported what they thought were the world’s biggest problems.”
+“After hearing Lee speak the first time, I was excited to get started on a project my students would be truly passionate about,” Lindsay recalls.
+“I was inspired by the slides he presented in which young students shared their thoughts on what they believed to be the world’s biggest problems.”

 Lindsay’s next step was consulting Tracy Murch, DAA’s Head of Teaching, Learning, and Innovation.
 “She and I had a brainstorming session and came up with an outline for a project,” says Lindsay.